CCBDA-UPC/Assignments-2020/Lab09.md

 - Cost-center = laboratory
 - Project = ccbda serverless

+Download a zip with the files from [https://github.com/CCBDA-UPC/Lambda-example](https://github.com/CCBDA-UPC/Lambda-example).

+Edit the file `script.js` and replace `apiUrl = 'https://YOUR-API-HOST/test/serverless-controller';` with the API Endpoint URL without adding any query string parameter.

 Open the bucket Properties pane, choose `Static Website Hosting`, and do the following:

-- Choose Use this bucket to host a website.
+- Select: Use this bucket to host a website.

 - In the Index Document box, type index.html.

 - Choose Save to save the website configuration.

-- Write down the Endpoint `http://YOUR-BUCKET.s3-website-eu-west-1.amazonaws.com`
+- Write down the Endpoint `http://YOUR-BUCKET-URL`

 In the Properties pane for the bucket, choose Permissions and then choose Bucket Policy.